kgn3400/carousel/readme.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/kgn3400/carousel) [![Validate% with hassfest](https://github.com/kgn3400/carousel/workflows/Validate%20with%20hassfest/badge.svg)](https://github.com/kgn3400/carousel/actions/workflows/hassfest.yaml)

-The Carousel helper integration allows you to create binary sensors which monitor another entity's __state__ or __state_attributes__.
-It exposes the new and old value for the monitored entity and are cleared after the user defined time period has expired.
+The Carousel helper integration allows you to create a binary_sensor or sensor which rotate through a set of binary_sensors/sensors with a user defined time interval. if the binary_sensors/sensors set has the same attribute, it's possible to use cards which support showing attributes.

 For installation instructions until the State updated helper is part of HACS, [see this guide](https://hacs.xyz/docs/faq/custom_repositories).